gricardo87/pokemon-colorscripts/README.md

 choice by specifying the pokemon name or make it display a random pokemon.
 ```
 Usage: pokemon-colorscripts [OPTION] [POKEMON NAME]
-    "-h, --help, help" "Print this help." \
+Options:
+      -h, --help            Show this help message and exit
-    "-l, --list, list" "Print list of all pokemon"\
+      -l, --list            Print list of all pokemon
-    "-r, --random, random" "Show a random pokemon.
-This flag can optionally be
-                    followed by a generation number or range (1-8) to show random
-                    pokemon from a specific generation or range of generations.
-                    The generations can be provided as a continuous range (eg. 1-3)
-                    or as a list of generations (eg. 1 3 6)"\
-    "-n, --name" "Select pokemon by name.
-Generally spelled like in the games.
-                    a few exceptions are nidoran-f,nidoran-m,mr-mime,farfetchd,flabebe
+      -n NAME, --name NAME  Select pokemon by name.
+Generally spelled like in the games. a few exceptions are nidoran-f, nidoran-m, mr-mime, farfetchd,
-                    type-null etc. Perhaps grep the output of --list if in
+                            flabebe type-null etc. Perhaps grep the output of --list if in doubt.
+      --no-title            Do not display pokemon name
+      -s, --shiny           Show the shiny version of the pokemon instead
+      -r [RANDOM], --random [RANDOM]
-                    doubt.
-This flag can optionally be followed by -s or --shiny to print
+                            Show a random pokemon.
+This flag can optionally be followed by a generation number or range (1-8) to show random pokemon from
-                    the shiny version of the pokemon instead""
+                            a specific generation or range of generations.
+The generations can be provided as a continuous range (eg. 1-3) or as a list of
+                            generations (1,3,6)

 ```

 Example of printing out a specific pokemon